GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ---

-## Table of Contents
+## 目次

 - What is Bubble?
+(P3 〜)
-- First, let's create a user registration (P28 - )
+- Let's start by creating a screen with user registration and signup components.
+(P25 〜)
-- Overview of application development with Bubble (P44 - )
+- Brief overview of application development with Bubble (P43 〜)
-- Let's create a list of pets from registration (P57 - )
+- Let's make it from pet registration to listing (P56 〜)
-- Let's create a pet detail screen (P162 ~)
+- Connecting to a database (P93 〜)
-- Let's make a header part (P201 - )
+- Let's create a header component.
+(P203 〜)
-- Let's manage your pet's weight (P273 - )
+- Keep track of your pet's weight!
+(P292 〜)
-- Summary (P303 ~)
+- Summary (P349 〜)

 ---

 ## What is Bubble?

-- Bubble](https://bubble.io/) is called a visual programming tool, and although it is a no-code tool, it requires programming ideas.
+- [Bubble](https://bubble.io/) is called a visual programming tool, and although it is a no-code tool, it requires programming ideas.
 - The operations are the same as those of Adalo, such as selecting parts you want to use from the available parts and dragging and dropping them on the screen.
 - However, the part of adding movement to the placed parts requires a programming mindset.
 - Also, unlike Adalo, the development is done on the premise of a web application, and then it is adapted for smartphone display.

 ---

 #### Examples of applications made with Bubble

 - Ai Home Virtual Showings: https://aihome-vr.com/
   - Online property viewing app
   - This is an application that allows you to preview properties online in a street view-like format.